statsmodels/statsmodels/README.rst

   - functions for multiple testing
   - various additional statistical tests

-* Imputation with MICE and regression on order statistic
+* Imputation with MICE, regression on order statistic and Gaussian imputation
 * Mediation analysis
-* Principal Component Analysis with missing data
+* Graphics includes plot functions for visual analysis of data and model results

 * I/O

-  - Tools for reading Stata .dta files into numpy arrays.
+  - Tools for reading Stata .dta files, but pandas has a more recent version
   - Table output to ascii, latex, and html

 * Miscellaneous models